 The Abbasid revolution saw support from people of diverse backgrounds and all levels of society.
 Though mostly comprised of Muslims of non‑Arab descent, the rebellion was facilitated by both Sunni and Shia Muslims, non‑Muslims, and even many Arab Muslims who saw the Umayyad’s centralized power as an encroachment into their nomadic lifestyle.
 Considered one of the most well‑organized revolutions of its time, the movement began in Persia in 747 AD.
 By 749, it had moved westward into present‑day Iraq, where it saw immediate support from the local population.

-Everything culminated at the Battle of Zab in mid-January 750, when the two powers faced off across the Great Zab River in prest-day northeastern Iraq.
+Everything culminated at the Battle of Zab in mid‑January 750, when the two powers faced off across the Great Zab River in present‑day northeastern Iraq.
 Although vastly inferior, the Abbasid army emerged victorious and was able to march onto the Umayyad capital of Damascus, conquering it in April of that year.
-Caliph Marwan II of the Umayyads and his family were tracked down and killed in Egypt, while Abu al-Abbas al-Saffah was made the new Caliph of the Abbasids.
+Caliph Marwan II of the Umayyads and his family were tracked down and killed in Egypt, while Abu al‑Abbas al‑Saffah was made the new Caliph of the Abbasids.

 The capital was moved to Baghdad in 762 (which was a backwater village at the time).
 This eastward reorientation gave the new Caliphate greater Persian influence.
 The Abbasids also granted non‑Arab Muslims equal social and spiritual rights with Arabs, ushering in the great cultural and scientific period known as the Islamic Golden Age.

-3. The Great Slav Rising of 983 AD
+3 Great Slav Rising Of 983 AD

-The Great Slav Uprising of 983 AD was a revolt of several Slavic tribes living in present-day northeastern Germany against the Holy Roman Empire.
-The tribes living between the Elbe River and the Baltic Coast such as the Polabian Slavs, Lutici, and Wends, among others, were conquered by the German kings Henry the Fowler and Otto I
+The Great Slav Uprising of 983 AD was a revolt of several Slavic tribes living in present‑day northeastern Germany against the Holy Roman Empire.
+The tribes living between the Elbe River and the Baltic Coast such as the Polabian Slavs, Lutici, and Wends, among others, were conquered by the German kings Henry the Fowler and Otto I.

 To consolidate his rule, Otto I initiated a campaign of Christianizing these tribes by establishing several bishoprics in their lands.
 The Slavs rebelled several times over the decades, especially in 955, when they were defeated at the Battle of Raxa.
 And although they were forced to Christianize, they reverted to their pagan religion every time.